splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-exporter.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the SignalFx exporter in the ``traces``, ``metrics``, and ``logs/signalfx`` pipelines when deploying in agent mode.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the SignalFx exporter in the ``traces``, ``metrics``, and ``logs/signalfx`` pipelines when deploying in Host monitoring.
 See :ref:`otel-deployment-mode` for more information.

 Sample configurations
 ----------------------